 While it’s not a single solution to the portable crib conundrum, it does serve its limited-time purpose extremely well.
 It’s bed height, so it can nestle up close while providing baby with a safe space to sleep, giving you the benefits of co-sleeping without the danger.
 Because it’s elevated, it’s generally a bit warmer and it’s also much easier to get baby in and out, a major plus during those months babies have frequent naps during the day and frequent waking at night.
 Packed down, it’s long but fairly flat, and has a carrying case with a strap.

-Graco Travel Pack n Play Playard
+4. Graco Travel Pack n Play Playard

 In the world of portable cribs, there’s perhaps no better-known option than Graco’s Pack ‘n Play series.
 These “playards” work for daytime play, naptime, overnights, and travel.
 There are different models with an assortment of bells and whistles including built-in mobiles and changing areas, but for travel use, simpler tends to be better (and lighter).
+Both my babies were regular nappers in Graco’s playard, and there was one set up in my bedroom for a full two years—this little workhorse remained sturdy and in good shape for the whole time.

-Among the best travel Pack ‘n Play options are the Pack ‘n Play On the Go Playard and the Pack ‘n Play Portable Playard.
+Among the best travel Pack ‘n Play options is the Pack ‘n Play On the Go Playard.
 The On the Go features an included full-sized bassinet add-on that’s great for younger babies, which makes this a two-in-one travel crib option.
-The Portable Playard, meanwhile, is built to fold up smaller for easier transport.
-It has folding feet and wheels, which knock 20 percent off the usual stored size of the unit.
+It’s easy to set up and take down, and traveling families in particular appreciate the light weight.

-Nuna Sena Aire Travel Crib
+5. Nuna Sena Aire Travel Crib

 The highly reviewed and much praised Nuna Sena Aire Travel Crib is a travel crib with a slightly higher price tag, but it delivers serious value and can be a single solution to the travel crib challenge.
+The Nuna Sena Aire is beloved for its easy one-hand open, exceptional travel crib mattress, and stability.

 BABY ON A BIKE: 8 Best Baby Bike Seats and Trailers

 The sleeping surface can be placed at bassinet or crib height, which allows it to grow with your baby.
 The Sena Aire has a padded, ventilated, organic mattress.
 And, unlike most travel cribs, this one comes with sheets (most of the time, you have to buy sheets separately).
 Its unusual eight-legged system is hyper-stable and skid-free, but also really easy to set up.
+When I borrowed one to test it out I really liked it as a parent, and my baby slept well, which I took to be a five-star review on the infant front.

 More from FamilyVacationist: